 The vegan tantanmen is the only option and is one of my favourite bowls of ramen out there.
 The flavour of smoked ground nuts seeps through into the soup over the course of the meal.

 For hotpot / shabu shabu buffet.
 499 baht per person for all you can eat within 90 minutes.
 They have a big vegan menu to choose from.
 Great with friends.
 Ask for the jay menu.

 Taiwanese hot pot place.
 It’s set up bar style, with an individual pot per person.
 The mushroom stock is sublime.
 They have a vegan menu.
 Their house dipping sauce isn’t vegan but they have a separate vegan version.
 They may put the sauce in front of you as soon as you sit down but you can immediately request the jay version and they will swap.
 Be sure to ask them to still give you garlic and spring onion.

 Sizeable Isaan menu as well as other items.
-They had a vegan location that recently closed in Emquartier.
-I’ve not been to the vegetarian branches but they should have the same vegan items I recommend, which are the gway teow lod, boat noodles, and mushroom tom yum/tom saep.
+I recommend the gway teow lod, boat noodles, and mushroom tom yum/tom saep.